Marketing physics School Direct places

 Key messages for your marketing

-The severe shortage of physics teachers means there are large financial incentives on offer to draw prospective teachers into the classroom.
-Whenever you are promoting your School Direct (non-salaried) places, it’s crucial to mention the bursaries, scholarships and loans available for training in 2014/15:
+The shortage of physics teachers means there are large financial incentives on offer to draw prospective teachers into the classroom.
+Whenever you are promoting your School Direct (non-salaried) places, it’s crucial to mention applicants could be entitled to a bursary of up to £20,000 tax-free, plus a loan to help towards tuition fees.

 Establish your USPs (Unique Selling Points) and use these on your website and in your marketing so that prospective teachers can see why they should choose to train with you.
 Think about your benefits and achievements and consider what would make a candidate choose to train to teach physics at your school compared to another school?